HISTORY OF MUCKROSS PARK HOTEL

 Dr. Paddy Fuller, came to Killarney in the late 40s and eventually after doing a period as a locum, he took a position in Dr. O’Donoghue’s practice at Park Place Hotel in High Street in the early 1950s.
 He was principal physician at the Isolation Hospital in Killarney and he had an extraordinary skill for maternity and delivered hundreds of babies at the District Hospital and in homes all over east Kerry.

 During the 1950s the Muckross Hotel was a extremely popular place to have functions, while attending some of them Dr Fuller grew very fond of the place.
 When the time came that the hotel needed repairs Dr Fuller provided the investment for these.
 Upon Mrs Colgans death in 1976 Dr Fuller and his wife Eileen took over the hotel, subsequently it was then run by one of their 6 sons Simon in the early 1980’s.
 It was eventually sold to a local syndicate in 1988 who sold in turn to Dublin businessman Bill Cullen in the early 1990s.

 During their ownership of the hotel between the early 1990s until 2013, Bill Cullen & Jackie Lavin renovated and extended the property.

 In 2006 the hotel finished a refurbishment programme and the Hotel then comprised of 68 luxurious bedrooms and suites, full conference centre and the monastic inspired Spa at Muckross.
 In March 2007 the hotel was awarded 5 star accreditation from Failte Ireland.

 Muckross Park Hotel & Spa today is owned by iNUA Hospitality.
 An Irish company based in Little Island in the neighboring Cork City.
 The company bought the oldest hotel in the Killarney & Muckross Area in 2015 and immediately expanded the capacity to 70 bedrooms adding two additional suites.
-In their first year of ownership the Yew Tree Restaurant was awarded a gold medal at the prestigious Gold Medal Awards for the Best Restaurant on the Wild Atlantic Way.
+The refubishment programme continues with work completed on all public areas, the Valentia banqueting suite and bedrooms.